Downtown in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Roads & Vehicles.
 In addition, it is included in the The Historic National Road series list.

 Location.
-39° 24.843′ N, 77° 24.644′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker is at the intersection of East Patrick Street (State Highway 144) and Market Street (State Highway 355), on the left when traveling west on East Patrick Street.
+This marker has been replaced by another marker nearby.
+It was located near 39° 24.843′ N, 77° 24.644′ W. Marker was in Frederick, Maryland, in Frederick County.
+It was in Downtown.
+It was at the intersection of East Patrick Street (State Highway 144) and Market Street (State Highway 355), on the left when traveling west on East Patrick Street.
 Touch for map.
-Marker is at or near this postal address: 2 East Patrick Street, Frederick MD 21701, United States of America.
+Marker was at or near this postal address: 2 East Patrick Street, Frederick MD 21701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Arts & Entertainment (a few steps from this marker); Market & Patrick Streets (within shouting distance of this marker); The Weinberg Center (within shouting distance of this marker); The News (about 400 feet away, measured in a direct line); 1862 Antietam Campaign (about 400 feet away); Hospitals in Frederick (about 400 feet away); A Good Night's Rest (about 400 feet away); One Vast Hospital (about 400 feet away).
+At least 8 other markers are within walking distance of this location: A different marker also named A Crossroads of American History (a few steps from this marker); Arts & Entertainment (a few steps from this marker); Market & Patrick Streets (within shouting distance of this marker); Frederick Town (within shouting distance of this marker); The Weinberg Center (within shouting distance of this marker); "Stages" (about 300 feet away, measured in a direct line); The News (about 400 feet away); Hospitals in Frederick (about 400 feet away).
 Touch for a list and map of all markers in Frederick.